iOS 10.3.2 continues to reign as the most up-to-date version of iOS 10 but it’ll be replaced by a new version of iOS 10 in the near future.

-Remember, if you don’t want to deal with the iOS 10.3.2 beta, you can still take the official version of iOS 10.3.2 for a test drive, provided you’re on iOS 10.3.1 when it arrives.
+Remember, if you don’t want to deal with the iOS 10.3.3 beta, you can take the official version of iOS 10.3.3 for a test drive, provided you’re already on iOS 10.3.2 when it arrives.

 If you aren’t familiar with the iOS downgrade process, now is the time to get familiar with it.

-If you chose to try the iOS 10.3.2 beta and you don’t want to get thrown onto the next iOS 10 beta, you’ll want to unenroll from the iOS 10.3.2 beta once the final version is released.
+If you chose to try the iOS 10.3.3 beta and you don’t want to get thrown onto the next iOS 10 beta, you’ll want to unenroll from the iOS 10.3.3 beta (if there is one) once the final version is released.
 Here’s how you’ll do that:

 - Go to Settings > General > Profiles and then tap the iOS Beta Software Profile that appears on your device.

 - Enter your passcode, if there is on associated with the device, and tap Delete Profile.
 You will no longer receive beta software.

 - Go into your Settings or iTunes and download iOS 10.3.3.